Mixolydian mode chord chart

 Comments

-The four-note chords in the second table are not the only possible four-note chords based on the Mixolydian, and it can of course be extended to five-note chords as well.
+The four-note chords in the second table are not the only possible four-note chords based on the Mixolydian, and can of course be extended to five-note chords as well.
 The I chord, for example can also be 9th or 11th; the ii chord can also be m9 and m11; the IV chord can also be maj9 and maj13; the v chord can also be m9 and m11; the VII chord can also be 6/9 and maj9.

 Some chord progressions including extended Mixolydian based chords: